-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+-The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

+-The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Derivatives are not used for the attainment of the characteristics promoted by this financial product.
-Derivatives are primarily used for hedging and liquidity management purposes.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy Regulation and on how and to what extent the investments underlying the financial product are in economic activities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy Aligned Investments").
-On that basis, the financial product has 0% Taxonomy Aligned Investments.

-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+describes the share of investments in specific assets.

+Asset allocation
-- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?

-There is no commitment to a minimum proportion of investments in transitional and enabling activities.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+- turnover reflecting the share of revenue from green activities of investee companies are environ- mentally sustaina- ble investments • What is the minimum share of investments in transitional and enabling activi- ties? that do not take into account the criteria for environ- There is no commitment to a minimum proportion of investments in transitional and enabling activities. mentally sustaina- ble economic activ- ities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy?
 The financial product invests in economic activities which are environmentally sustainable but not EU Taxonomy aligned, this is due to the absence of the required implementing legislation and in particular the absence of the necessary taxonomy-related data provided by the investee companies and of a well-defined calculation methodology.
-The financial product targets a minimum proportion of sustainable investment as stated in the asset allocation section of this annex, these investments have both environmental and social objectives.
+The financial product targets a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy greater than 0%.

+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.

+What is the minimum share of socially sustainable investments?
 The financial product targets a minimum share of socially sustainable investments greater than 0%.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: www.ubs.com/funds
+Reference bench- No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. marks are indexes to measure whether the finan- cial product attains How is the reference benchmark continuously aligned with each of the en- vironmental or social characteristics promoted by the financial product? the environmental or social character- istics that they pro- Not applicable. mote.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable. • How does the designated index differ from a relevant broad market index?
+Not applicable. • Where can the methodology used for the calculation of the designated in- dex be found?
+Not applicable.
+Where can I find more product specific information online?
+More product-specific information can be found on the website: www.ubs.com/funds vestment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 with the Taxonomy